What is an Electrician Apprenticeship?

 You have likely heard of side cutters referred to as Dikes, plies referred to as Klein’s, and wire nuts as B-caps?
 What about couplings and connectors?
 1900 box and j-box?
 Plaster ring?
 Romex?
 MC?
 Receptacle?
 1/0 or 2/0?
 Myers Hub?
 Gutter?
 Rigid?
 EMT?
-Single Pole, Three way, and four way (sounds kinky!) ……..
-That is just the start!
+Single Pole, threeway, and four-way… That is just the start!
 Confused yet?

-Trust me it takes a long time to remember all of the trade names and nick names for materials.
-It can be a pain at first because you have to ask a lot of questions and my think you are a pest to your Journeyman.
+Trust me it takes a long time to remember all of the trade names and nicknames for materials.
+It can be a pain at first because you have to ask a lot of questions and I think you are a pest to your Journeyman.
 Best Advice: ASK ASK ASK.
 Don’t be afraid.
 If you don’t know just ask.
-Better then bringing the wrong materials, and making an even bigger fool of yourself.
+Better that than bringing the wrong materials, and making an even bigger fool of yourself.
 You might find it useful to look over a list of electrical tools and equipment before you start to get yourself familiar with the terminology.